jeffreyliim/resync-interview-submission/README.md

 # resync-interview-submission
 ### Requirements
-- Make sure you have docker, MySQL and NodeJS installed
+- Make sure you have Docker and NodeJS installed

 ### Project setup
 ```shell